Skip to main content

 • Patients with type 2 diabetes (semaglutide and tirzepatide are excellent diabetes medications independent of weight loss).

-• Patients with obesity (BMI ≥ 30) and significant weight to lose, especially with cardiometabolic risk factors.
+• Patients with obesity (BMI ≥ 30) and significant weight to lose, particularly with cardiometabolic risk factors.

 • Patients with overweight (BMI 27-30) plus a weight-related comorbidity (hypertension, dyslipidemia, sleep apnea, fatty liver).